-Our Supplier Code of Conduct, which is currently being developed, sets out the standard we expect suppliers to uphold.
-It contains elements from the UN Global Compact, the guidelines of the International Labour Organization (ILO), and our own Code of Conduct.
-Our goal is to evaluate and set requirements that ensure that environmental and social impacts are managed properly through responsible sourcing.
-We are currently expanding our capability and coverage in this area of supply chain management in a harmonized way.
-Please read more about procurement risk management in the Risk management section.
+Our Supplier Code of Conduct, which is rolled out a policy to our employees. currently being developed, sets out the stan-We have translated our commitment to human dard we expect suppliers to uphold.
+It contains rights into internal policies that are to be used as elements from the UN Global Compact, the guidethe minimum applicable standards, should the lines of the International Labour Organization (ILO), local regulation be less stringent in any of the and our own Code of Conduct.
+Our goal is to eval-Group's countries of operation.
+We have included uate and set requirements that ensure that envithe basic principles of human rights in our Code ronmental and social impacts are managed propof Conduct, which is communicated to all our erly through responsible sourcing.
+We are currently employees and suppliers.
+Furthermore, we have expanding our capability and coverage in this area separate policies on Respect in the Workplace, of supply chain management in a harmonized way.
+Safety, and a Diversity policy, which address Please read more about procurement risk managehuman rights.
+Moreover, we have included the ment in the Risk management section. social element in our audits of our suppliers